dell-datascience/Data_Engineering/docs/3_data_warehouse.md

 ## External tables

 External tables are objects that are similar to views of a database.
-Only that this time the database isn't really a database but files in some cloud storage or another database.
+Only that this time the database isn't really a database in BigQuery but files in a cloud storage like GCS or another database outside GCP.
 It stores only the schema in BQ and only infers the data from the extenal files when creating the object.
 External tables have the same characteristics as a standard table in BigQuery, with their properties, access management, metadata, and so on.
 The only difference is that they are a view, the data is in another location.

 For example, instead of ingesting a CSV into a table in the BigQuery database, let's create an external table to directly access the data without persisting: